RSK301: Risk Management Framework 2.0 (RMF 2.0)

 Access Period: 6 months · Price: $399 · Instructor: Jim Broad

-The purpose of the initial development of the framework was to synchronize the secure development of information systems across all government organizations; it can be applied equally as well in organizations in the private sector.
-In recent years, organizations in many sectors, including financial, pharmaceutical, automotive, and organizations classified as critical infrastructure, have found benefit in using all or part of the RMF to manage security and privacy risks.
+The purpose of the initial development of the framework was to synchronize the secure development of information systems across all government organizations; it can be applied equally in organizations in the private sector.
+In recent years, organizations in many sectors, including financial, pharmaceutical, automotive, and organizations classified as critical infrastructure, have benefited from using all or part of the RMF to manage security and privacy risks.
 Additionally, the RMF has been adopted by State, Local, and Tribal Governments.

 By following the seven steps of the RMF, organizations can integrate the selection, implementation, assessment, and monitoring of security controls and requirements into the system/software development lifecycle (SDLC).
 This alignment ensures security is “baked in” to systems and applications from the beginning through operation and decommissioning.

 Each step of the RMF process is iterative and leads to the next, but still allows the flexibility to be modified to fit an individual organization’s process flows and procedures.
 The steps are Prepare, Categorize, Select, Implement, Assess, Authorize, and Monitor.
 Each step consists of several completed tasks to ensure security, privacy, and risk are addressed at every stage of the system or application development.